|

 crossed the border from Vladikavkaz in June 1920 and attacked the Georgian

 Army and People's Guard.
-The Georgians reacted with vigour and defeated the
+The Georgians reacted with vigour and defeated the insurgents

-large areas of fertile land ravaged and depopulated.
+areas of fertile land ravaged and depopulated.

 Rise of Kemalist Turkey

-Fresh dangers were also beginning to threaten Georgia from another side, namely from the
+Fresh dangers were also beginning to

-direction of Turkey and Armenia.
+and Armenia.

 In the Treaty of Sévres, signed on 10 August 1920 by plenipotentiaries of the